 Synopsis The IT_Extension and IT_ExtensionList classes provide you with an interface to any X.509 version three extensions.
-IT_X509Cert::getExtensions() is used to obtain an IT_ExtensionList object that has a number of member functions for retrieving individual IT_Extension objects.
+IT_X509Cert::getExtensions() is used to obtain an IT_ExtensionList object that has a number of member functions for retrieving individual IT Extension objects.
 The IT_Extension class provides an interface to accessing the data for one particular extension.
 Use of the IT_Extension and IT_ExtensionList classes is analogous to the use of the IT_AVA and IT_AVAList classes.
-C++ class IT_ExtensionList { public: virtual int convert(char buf, IT_Format f); virtual unsigned int getNumExtensions(); virtual int getExtension(int pos, IT_Extension& retExt); virtual int getExtensionByOID(IT OID oid);

-virtual int length(IT Format f);
+C++ class IT_ExtensionList { public: virtual int convert(char buf, IT_Format f); virtual unsigned int getNumExtensions(); virtual int getExtension(int pos, IT_Extension& retExt); virtual int getExtensionByOID(IT_OID oid); virtual int getExtensionByOIDTag(IT_OID_Tag oid); virtual int length(IT_Format f); };